 - One size doesn’t fit all.
 Long body pillows aren’t ideal during pregnancy.
 If the pregnancy pillow is thin enough to support under the belly then it’s too thin to support the leg.
 If it’s thick enough for the leg then it’s definitely too thick for the belly (will cause twisting).
 Long pregnancy pillows sit in front of the belly and give little support.
 All the pillows need separating out.
 Hugging on to a pillow is great for the shoulders but it should be separate from the leg and belly pregnancy pillows so you don’t curl or twist into it.
 The other issue with using normal fabric stuffed pillows to support your leg is that they easily loose shape during the night.
 You want something that’s supportive to keep you correctly aligned and totally comfortable.

 A pregnant woman who rolls onto her back in her sleep will normally wake up within minutes… because it’s uncomfortable and her baby kicks her to wake her up.
 A pregnancy pillow that goes around you is unlikely to prevent this from happening (depending on how thick and firm it is).
 The Mumanu® pregnancy pillow doesn’t need to support you behind your back because it keeps you comfortably aligned and helps you stay in one place longer.
 If you do wake up on your back, just roll onto your side again.
-Having a pillow behind you will make you even hotter and also prevents your partner from cuddling up behind you.
+Having a pillow behind you will make you even hotter and also prevents your partner from cuddling up behind you (or having any space to sleep!).